 Saturday afternoon barbecues were a tradition at our house.
 My father made his own special hamburger press and weighed the meat with a postal scale so each patty was uniform.
 My mother bought roasts and had the butcher grind the meat.
 She wanted to see the meat before it was turned into hamburger.
 We always had an abundance of patties in the freezer because we weren't sure how many would join us.
 Everyone knew it was barbecue time at the Daggetts' place, and most Saturdays we had friends and relatives who, "Just stopped by to say hello."
-Of course, my mother always insisted they stay to eat.
+Of course, my mother always insisted they stay.

 During the fall and winter of 1952-53 several friends and I decided to take ballroom dancing lessons.
 I don't remember whose idea it was.
-We went to dance school in Huntington Park and learned the waltz, fox trot, "big band" dances, as well as social etiquette.
+We went to dance school in Huntington Park and learned the waltz and fox trot, as well as social etiquette.
 I doubt that many kids would do this today but at the time it was a pleasant diversion.
 J.D.
 Williams, Bob Rechin, Karla and Jerry Watkins, and I would dress up in our best clothes and polish our manners.
-An added pleasure was standing very close to a girl and putting your arm around her waist.
-With one girl it was special.
-Patti Job and I tried to dance together as much as we could.
 It was fun, and put me more at ease the few times we had school dances, although nobody ever danced the waltz or fox trot.
 Downey in the 1950s was a great place to be a kid.